 The Tamar Valley & further afield

-Area of Outstanding Natural Beauty and World Heritage Site
+National Landscape and World Heritage Site

-Morwellham Quay historic quay and copper mine - a living museum where you can journey underground on a narrow gauge railway into the workings of The George & Charlotte Mine (as featured on the BBC TV series The Edwardian Farm) is a short drive away - although walkable if you're feeling sprightly!
+Morwellham Quay historic quay and copper mine - a living museum where you can journey underground on a narrow gauge railway into the workings of The George & Charlotte Mine (as featured on the BBC TV series The Edwardian Farm) is a short drive away - although walkable if you're feeling energetic!

 For the energetic and those keen to explore further afield